Click the (+) on each of the drop-down menus below for answers to frequently asked questions.

 - Does Semester in Detroit have fellowship funds to help students with expenses?

 Semester in Detroit has limited scholarship funds available to students with particular circumstances of financial need.
 Our application process includes opportunities for prospective students to articulate their specific economic circumstances and how they might impact their ability to participate in our program.
 SiD is committed to enabling as many qualified students as possible to participate in our program regardless of their financial limitations.
 There are also many departmental scholarships you can apply for to help cover costs.
-You can find a list of these on our Cost & Financial Aid page.
+You can find a list of these on our Cost & Financial Aid pages.

 - How will participating in Semester in Detroit affect financial aid that I have been awarded?